Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2025

 A trusted chain with shops in Asakusa, Shibuya, and beyond, Wargo starts at ¥5,500 per person.
-What’s included: Wide variety (retro-modern, antique), dressing in 30 minutes, hair setting, and luggage storage.
-Unique features: Kids’ plans from age 3, professional photo shoots, and regional antique kimonos.
-Why recommended: Over 20 years of experience and professional teams ensure quality.
-Booking: Via their website or platforms like Klook.
-Why choose it: Reliable, with multiple locations for convenience.
+What’s included: a wide variety of styles (retro-modern, antique), dressing in 30 minutes, hair setting, and luggage storage.
+Unique features: kids’ plans from age 3, professional photo shoots, and regional antique kimonos.
+Why recommended: more than 20 years of experience and a professional team behind every fitting.
+Booking: via the official website or platforms like Klook.
+Why choose it: reliable, with multiple locations for convenience.

 4. Hanaka Kimono (Asakusa)